dylanaraps/pure-bash-bible/README.md

 The Brown Fox
 ```

-## Strip first occurrence of pattern from string.
+## Strip first occurrence of pattern from string

 **Example Function:**